HBora/Catappa-Framework/README.md

 # Catappa Framework

-Catappa a PHP MVC & ORM Entity framework,  powerful REST And RESTful web applications and APIs
+Catappa is a PHP MVC & ORM Entity framework, powerful REST And RESTful web applications and APIs

 ## Installation